nearform/titus/docs/devops/README.md

 ![titus-infrastructure-pipeline](../img/titus-pipeline.svg)

-To keep concerns separated Titus is deployed to AWS, using CircleCI.
+To keep concerns separated, Titus is deployed to AWS using CircleCI.
 Its infrastructure configuration is in a repo named [titus-infra-aws] and its service configuration is in [titus-deploy].

 ## Infrastructure Setup